 Shoulder Injuries

-Many different kinds of maritime accidents can lead to shoulder injuries: slip and falls, repetitive motion, equipment accidents, or being struck with cargo.
-Common shoulder injuries include joint dislocation, fractures and broken bones, tendinitis, and even arthritis caused by years of overuse of the shoulder joint.
+Common shoulder injuries include joint dislocation, fractures and broken bones, and even arthritis caused by years of overuse of the shoulder joint.

 Minor Injuries

-The many minor injuries that maritime workers suffer don’t always get the attention of the big, traumatic accidents, but over time these small injuries can accumulate and cause a lot of pain and discomfort.
-Maritime workers are vulnerable to broken and sprained bones, scrapes, and cuts just from the work they do on the job every day.
+The many minor injuries maritime workers suffer don’t always get the attention of more significant, traumatic accidents.
+Still, these minor injuries can accumulate over time and cause a lot of pain and discomfort.

-What to Do if You Have Been Injured
+What to Do if You Have Been Injured in a Maritime Job

-If you have suffered an injury on the job you could be facing big medical bills, lost wages, lost future earnings if your injuries are lasting, and even emotional and psychological trauma.
-If you die on the job, your loved ones could be facing all of these things without you.
-If you are injured, make sure you do the following
+If you have suffered an injury on the job, you could face significant medical bills, lost wages, lost future earnings if your injuries are lasting, and even emotional and psychological trauma.
+If you die on the job, your loved ones could face all these things without you.

 - Get medical treatment and keep the records.